M-o-a-T/forth/doc/classes.rst

 subclasses, e.g. to read constants for parameterization.
 If you need to remember their value for later, store them in one of your object's fields.

+You don't need to initialize any fields to zero, that's done for you.

 >setup ( object -- )
 ++++++++++++++++++++

-If you have a complex sub-field in your object, you need to initialize it.
+If you have a complex sub-field in your object, you may need to initialize it.

 To do this, call ``dup __ FIELD >setup`` from your object's ``setup`` word.

-You can also use this word to re-initialize a field or an object, if that should ever be necessary.
+You can also use this word to re-initialize a field or an object, if that should be necessary.

 \\offset
 ++++++++